Hutia

-Hutias (known in Spanish as jutía) are moderately large cavy-like rodents of the subfamily Capromyinae that inhabit the Caribbean islands, with most species restricted to Cuba and Hispaniola.
+Hutias (known in Spanish as jutía) are moderately large cavy-like rodents of the subfamily Capromyinae that inhabit the Caribbean islands.
+Most species are restricted to Cuba, but species are known from all of the Greater Antilles, as well as The Bahamas and (formerly) Little Swan Island off of Honduras.

 Twenty species of hutia have been identified, but at least half are extinct.
 Only Desmarest's hutia and the prehensile-tailed hutia remain common and widespread; all other extant species are considered threatened by the IUCN.

 The extinct giant hutias of the family Heptaxodontidae also inhabited the Caribbean, but are not thought to be closely related, with the giant hutias belonging in the superfamily Chinchilloidea.

 Description

 Most species have a head-and-body length that ranges from 21 to 46 cm and weigh less than 2 kg, but Desmarest's hutia has a head-and-body length of 31 to 60 cm and weighs 2.8–8.5 kg.
 They resemble the coypu in some respects.
 Tails are present, varying from vestiges to prehensile.
 They have stout bodies and large heads.
 Most species are herbivorous, though some consume small animals.
 Instead of burrowing underground, they nest in trees or rock crevices.

 They are hunted for food in Cuba, where they are often cooked in a large pot with wild nuts and honey.
 At the Guantanamo Bay Naval Base however, there is an over population due to an abundant food source and the lack of natural predators.
 Desmarest's hutias are referred to by those stationed at the Guantanamo Bay Naval Base as banana rats.

 Banana rats are not named for their dietary preference, but because their feces look like small versions of the fruit.
 They are known to come out at night.